ArPIHomeSecurity/arpi_management/create_sdcard.md

 This tutorial describes the installation steps of the Arpi home security system to an SD Card from source.

-Create SD card from Raspbian image
+Prepare SD card from Raspbian image
 ========
 1. Download the image: https://www.raspberrypi.org/downloads/raspbian/
 2. Preferred: Raspbian Buster Lite